solechang/ITP-404/week9 - JSONP, Facebook Graph API, Templating/readme.md

 * Link to the Facebook page

 Please style this assignment a little bit to easily differentiate each of the rendered page sections.

+Lastly, within each rendered page section, I want you to create an element with the text "More Info".
+When "More Info" is clicked, it toggles another section containing more data about that page.
+This can be any data you want from the Graph request, but there be other useful details pertaining to that page.

+__Hint:__ You will need to use event delegation to bind event listeners to the generated HTML.

+__Extra:__
+If you want an extra challenge, sum up the fan_count field for each page and display this number at the top of the page in another client-side template with a label like "Total Fans".
+This step is not required.

 Push this assignment up to GitHub and call the repository: ITP404-JSONP-FQL